 Major Topics Of The Plan

-A countywide plan must address complex social, economic and environmental issues to improve quality of life for our residents.
-PLANPinellas can be seen as a wide range of policies visualized as five primary gears, all moving each other and turning around a core vision: to build a better future together where everyone can thrive.
+A countywide plan must address complex social, economic and environmental issues to improve quality of life for our citizens.
+PLANPinellas represents a wide range of policies visualized as five primary gears, all moving each other and turning around the core vision: to build a better future together where everyone can thrive.

 PLANPinellas supports five key components of a community including Housing, Jobs, Education, Mobility and Livability.
-These components influence development patterns, protect natural resources and improve services that enhance our quality of life.
-Select a gear to learn more about each component and view individual Plan chapters.
+These components influence development patterns, protect natural resources, and improve services that enhance our quality of life.
+Select a gear to learn more about each component and understand the individual Plan chapters’ alignment.

 In our densely-populated, diverse community, the local transportation system must be varied enough to serve everyone’s needs.
 That means safe, convenient travel for motorists, cyclists, pedestrians and transit riders, especially finding new ways to link population centers with job locations, businesses, parks and other basic services.